Kenya's Chebet and Lokedi win at New York Marathon

 It was a fifth New York victory for Switzerland's Hug, 36, whose time of 1:25:26 broke a 15-year-old record by almost four minutes.

-Chebet moved into the lead after 20 miles when Brazil's Daniel Do Nasicmento collapsed while in front in a race experiencing record heat.
+Chebet moved into the lead when Do Nascimento collapsed after 20 miles in a race experiencing record heat.

 The temperature climbed above 22C at the year's final major marathon, which is usually run in more autumnal conditions.
-Organisers had issued tips for runners in dealing with the unusual heat and humidity before the race.
+Organisers - who later confirmed Do Nascimento did not require hospital treatment - had issued tips for runners in dealing with the unusual heat and humidity before the race.

 Ethiopia's Shura Kitata finished second, while Abdi Nageeye of the Netherlands was third.